hunterf2278/sep10-freedom-project/blog/entry05.md

 ## Skills:
-The two main skills I have learned during the weeks I have been tinkering with my tool is time managment and...
+The two main skills I have learned during the weeks I have been tinkering with my tool is time managment and organization.

 ### Time management:
 Throughout the last month, every week  I have had to complete a learning log every week about what my goal was and how I tinkered with my tool.
-For example, what methods
+For example, what I wanted to accomplish that day and how I wanted to test out with Aframe.
+I had to prioritize my hw from other classes

 ### Attention to Detail: